 As one would expect, the intake area is not opened to the public, but we were granted exclusive access and I am grateful for the trust the staff at the Arecibo's shelter has placed in The Sato Project and I. They opened their doors to us because we made a promise: our goal here is not to shame or criticize.
 Our goal is to bring awareness and educate.
 My mission is to show the reality of shelters across the world that operate in impoverished areas, with little to nothing, and face insurmountable challenges (I have officially started a project about this, which you can view here).
 Because of limited space and resources, the triage at intake is pretty drastic: any dog with an injury, visibly sick, any puppy still nursing but without a mother, any dog who is missing a limb or an eye, any pregnant female, all go straight on the euthanasia list.
 Imagine puppies pouring in every day, all year around, because people don’t spay and neuter, and because nobody wants to take responsibility for strays.
 Imagine horribly sick or injured dogs who will die slow and painful deaths, or hopefully quick euthanasia in the arms of someone who cares.
 This is the daily life at Arecibo’s shelter.
 They are cleaning up the community’s messes.
 We all need to take responsibility.

-Here are some of the doggies we were able to pull.
-They are currently undergoing treatment at The Sato Project's vet's, and will soon be ready to travel to New York where they will be available for adoption!
-Visit the Sato Project's website to apply for fostering or adoption!
 I carried Elliott outside the shelter, into our car, that day.
 I remember feeling his heart beating so hard in his chest.
 His frail little body stiffening in my arms as we walked through the loud, smelly, scary kennels.
 Did he think I was leading him to his death?
 I remember hanging onto him with all my might, because that little life was all I could save from this place.
 I kept whispering to him "It's ok, we are leaving, you will never come back here".
 But the tears running down my face were both for him and for all the others I was leaving behind.
 They wagged their tails, they barked, trying to get my attention, "take me! take me too!".
 I couldn't even look at them.

 No matter how many we save, there will always be more, unless people take responsibility and start being serious about pet ownership.
 Do no purchase animals when so many perfect ones are dying in shelters.
 Spay and neuter your pets, because accidental litters are the plague of our shelter system.
 It's not about being a crazy animal advocate.
 It's about being a decent human being.